josuersd19/ELVT_CaseBInterview/CaseTwoInterview.md

 During your Onsite Interview:

   - You will be alloted 30 minutes to present your project
-  - Hiring manager will hold 15 minutes for questiions
+  - Hiring manager will hold 15 minutes for questions